LEARN TO explore

 The packages that we are going to use in this tutorial include:

-• sf – Provides support for simple features, a standardized way to use geospatial data.
+sf – Provides support for simple features, a standardised way to use geospatial data.

-• mapview – Enables functions to quickly and conveniently create interactive visualisations of spatial data.
+mapview – Provides functions to quickly and conveniently create interactive visualisations of spatial data.

-Now is the time to introduce you to the R coding environment.
+Now it is time to start using the R coding environment.

 Open up R Studio and using the Install.packages() function, install the packages described above in section 2.